TwoFistedJustice/manifold/README.md

 NOT true.
 Need to find way to exclude UML folders from production so they can be used as references while working in other branches.

+# The minimal first version
+Before coding out a big complicated unwieldly beast, (which is what it will be if we try to build it all at once) we'll just code a minimal version: Vehicle, a Repair Issue, a Master Part, a Replacement Part.
+From there we build a Service Report.

 # Stack - Initial
 Node, Express, Mongo, Postman